Adi-Nugraha-T/RandomScripts/README.md

 # RandomScripts
-# contains scripts used for multiple purposes for pernal archive
+# contains scripts used for multiple purposes for personal archive